 “Know When You’ve Been Beaten”

 If you’re desperate for help, don’t struggle on your own but call an exterminator.
-Ants often appear in outbreaks, so professional pest control companies can quickly address this insect nightmare.
+Ants often appear in outbreaks, so ant pest control companies can quickly address this insect nightmare.
 Sometimes, this may be the only solution if your infestation is extensive, as proper pest control methods can resolve the issue in the event of a severe ant invasion.
 The only way to rid your house of all the ants is to attack the colony where they are nesting.

 Did You Know:

 - Most ants you come across are female

 - After mating, queens don’t eat for weeks

 - Ants have the ability to carry up to 50 times their own weight

 - Ants don’t have ears and use vibration to orient themselves

 - Ants can swim and hold their breath underwater